sidward14/Style-AttnGAN/README.md

 # Style-AttnGAN

-Pytorch implementation of a modified (styled-based) [AttnGAN](https://arxiv.org/abs/1711.10485) [[code]](https://github.com/taoxugit/AttnGAN) architecture that incorporates the strong latent space control provided by [StyleGAN](https://arxiv.org/abs/1812.04948)*.
+PyTorch implementation of a modified (style-based) [AttnGAN](https://arxiv.org/abs/1711.10485) [[code]](https://github.com/taoxugit/AttnGAN) architecture that incorporates the strong latent space control provided by [StyleGAN](https://arxiv.org/abs/1812.04948)*.
 This architecture enables one to not only synthesize an image from an input text description, but also move that image in a desired disentangled dimension to alter its structure at different scales (from high-level coarse styles such as pose to fine-grained styles such as background lighting).

 <p align="center"><b><i>GIF OF LATENT SPACE INTERPOLATION EXAMPLE COMING SOON</i></b></p>